-How to use Switch Control on iPhone and iPad
+Use an adaptive switch with your iPhone?
+Here's how to use Switch Control.

 - Launch Settings from your Home screen.

 Tap the Extended Predictions On/Off Switch.
-When the switch is green, the feature has been enabled.
+When the switch is green, the feature is enabled.

 How to enable and change hold duration